 Bridgewater Hall, Manchester: Wednesday 2nd October, 7.30pm

-Based on the 2018 BBC4 programme, Tones, Drones and Arpeggios, the show delves deep into the Minimalist songbook, presenting a best-of selection from the great Minimalist composers who rebooted classical music in the 20th Century.
+Based on Charles Hazlewood’s acclaimed 2018 BBC4 programme, Tones Drones and Arpeggios; Minimalism Changed My Life explores work by some of the great composers of the genre who rebooted classical music in the 20th Century.

 Produced by Paraorchestra and Friends